Skip to content

 Just tell me what to do

-DATs can get fairly complicated, and there are many release groups each with their own focus areas and naming patterns.
-If all you want to do is organize your ROMs with igir in some sane way, follow these instructions:
+DATs can get fairly complicated, and there are many release groups, each with their own focus areas and naming patterns.
+If all you want to do is organize your ROMs with Igir in some consistent way, follow these instructions:

 1. Go to the No-Intro DAT-o-MATIC daily download page